Quasisymmetric geometry of Sierpinski carpet Julia sets: Introduction

-Let $X$ be a metric space.
-The \textit{conformal dimension} of $X$ is the infimum of the Hausdorff dimensions of all metric spaces which are quasisymmetrically equivalent to $X$.
-By definition, it is easy to see the conformal dimension is invariant under the quasisymmetric maps.
-For the first question stated above, Ha\"{i}ssinsky and Pilgrim constructed a sequence of hyperbolic rational maps with carpet Julia sets and showed that their conformal dimensions tend to two \cite[Theorem 3]{HP}.
-This means that there are infinitely many quasisymmetrically inequivalent Sierpi\'{n}ski carpets as the Julia sets of rational maps.
+0.2cm Let $X$ be a metric space.
+The \textit{conformal dimension} of $X$ is the infimum of the Hausdorff dimensions of all metric spaces which are quasisymmetrically equivalent to space $X$.
+The conformal dimension is invariant under quasisymmetric maps.
+For the first question, Ha\"{i}ssinsky and Pilgrim constructed a sequence of hyperbolic rational maps with carpet Julia sets, whose degrees tend to infinity, and showed that their conformal dimensions tend to two \cite[Theorem 3]{HP12}.
+This means that there are infinitely many quasisymmetrically inequivalent carpet Julia sets.
+However, it is of interest to ask whether there exists such sequence of rational maps with uniformly bounded degrees.